PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 all three boundary pairs, nested policies, and unconsumed results are frozen.
 The focused gate passes `366 passed, 1 xfailed in 18.27s`; the branch-changed broad gate passes `1616 passed, 1 xfailed in 29.63s`.

+All three direct calls now retain their unchanged two-key dictionaries in the selected observation-only targets.
+The initial focused implementation gate reported `366 passed, 1 failed` because the final-attention suffix contract still required its cleanup predecessor to be a raw expression.
+That contract now accepts either a direct assignment or expression while preserving the exact call identity and boundary.
+The corrected focused gate passes `367 passed in 18.11s`, the branch-changed broad gate passes `1617 passed in 29.27s`, and targeted static validation passes.